speakASAP/nginx-microservice/docs/BLUE_GREEN_DEPLOYMENT.md

 ## Nginx Configuration

-The nginx configuration uses a **symlink-based architecture** for zero-downtime switching:
+The nginx configuration uses a **symlink-based architecture** for zero-downtime switching and a **validated config pipeline** to ensure nginx always runs safely:

 ### File Structure

-Each service has three nginx config files:
+Each service has nginx config files in the following locations:

+- `conf.d/staging/{domain}.{color}.conf` - New configs before validation
-- `conf.d/blue-green/{domain}.blue.conf` - Blue environment configuration
+- `conf.d/blue-green/{domain}.blue.conf` - Blue environment configuration (validated)
-- `conf.d/blue-green/{domain}.green.conf` - Green environment configuration
+- `conf.d/blue-green/{domain}.green.conf` - Green environment configuration (validated)
 - `conf.d/{domain}.conf` - **Symlink** pointing to the active environment (`blue-green/{domain}.blue.conf` or `blue-green/{domain}.green.conf`)

+**Note**:

-**Note**: Blue and green configs are stored in the `blue-green/` subdirectory to prevent nginx from reading both files simultaneously (which would cause duplicate upstream definitions).
+- Blue and green configs are stored in the `blue-green/` subdirectory to prevent nginx from reading both files simultaneously (which would cause duplicate upstream definitions).
 Only the symlinks in `conf.d/` are included by nginx.
+- New configs are always generated into `staging/`, validated in isolation with existing configs, and only then moved into `blue-green/` or rejected into `rejected/`.

-### Configuration Generation
+### Configuration Generation and Validation

-Configs are auto-generated from the service registry using the template system:
+Configs are auto-generated from the service registry using the template system and always pass through the validation pipeline:

 1. **Template**: `nginx/templates/domain-blue-green.conf.template`
 2. **Auto-detection**: Services are automatically detected from the service registry JSON
-3. **Upstream blocks**: Generated for each service with proper blue/green container names
+3. **Upstream blocks**: Generated for each service with proper blue/green container names and Docker DNS-based resolution
+4. **Generation to staging**: Blue and green configs are written to `nginx/conf.d/staging/{domain}.blue.conf` and `.green.conf`.
+5. **Isolated validation**: Each staging config is validated in isolation together with all existing validated configs using the shared `utils.sh` helpers.
+6. **Promotion or rejection**:
+   - If validation succeeds, configs are moved to `nginx/conf.d/blue-green/`.
+   - If validation fails, configs are moved to `nginx/conf.d/rejected/` and nginx continues running with existing configs.
-4. **Independence**: Configs are generated from registry, not container state - nginx can start even if containers are not running
+7. **Independence**: Configs are generated from registry, not container state - nginx can start even if containers are not running.

 **Important**: Nginx resolves hostnames at runtime via DNS, not at startup.
 This means: